aurelio-amerio/techytok/_pages/from-zero-to-julia.md

 I also want the thank the wonderful [Julia community](https://www.reddit.com/r/Julia/) on reddit for the feedback and all the kind persons who have pointed out typos and given suggestions on how to improve this series of lessons!"
 ---
-**From zero to Julia** is a small series of introductory lessons to the Julia language.
+**From zero to Julia** is a growing series of introductory lessons to the Julia language.
 The aim of this course is to give you the basics to be able to start coding in Julia on your own.

-During this series of lessons you will become acquainted with some of the types available in Julia and you will learn how to define new types that fit your needs.
-We will then discuss data structures such as arrays, tuples and dictionaries, as well as DataFrames and how to efficiently store your data using hdf5 files and JLD.
+During this series of lesson we will review some of the basic elements of this programming language, such as functions, variables and control flow.
+We will then explore the rich type system of julia and **multiple dispatch** (which is one of the most important Julia features).
+We will then learn how to work with more complex data structures, such as arrays and types.

-You will learn how to define new functions, how to work with modules and one of the most important features of Julia: **multiple dispatch**.
+Once we have studied the basics of the Julia language, we will study how to better organise our code through packages and we will study how to optimise it for numerical efficiency.

-In the last part of the course, we will focus on how to write computationally efficient code and we will also deal with multi-threading and multi-processing.
+We will finally deal with a series of advanced topics which I find of particular interest for physicits and data scientists.

-This guide, as well as this website, is a work in progress and is written by a student, any feedback or correction is welcome!
+This guide, as well as this website, is a work in progress: any feedback or correction is welcome!
 In order to make better and free content for everybody, please write your thoughts and suggestions in the discussion thread which is available under each post!
 {: .notice--info}

 Although no prior programming background in Julia is necessary to follow this guide, basic familiarity with programming may be useful.
 For any clarification, don't hesitate to contact me!

-If you are ready to start, I encourage you to read the first guide on how to install Julia and the Juno IDE and then move on to the first lesson!
+If you are ready to start, I encourage you to read the first guide on [how to install Julia and VSCode](https://techytok.com/julia-vscode/) and then move on to the first lesson!

 {% include post_collection.html filename="from_zero_to_julia" %}